Joyboyyya/Ecommerce_Assistant_Challenge-2025_v2/README.md

 ## Deployment

 I have deployed my project in AWS EC2 instance.
-I have included all the link which are temporary as long as I keep the EC2 Instance in the cloud.
+I have included all the links which will be active as long as I keep up the EC2 Instance in the cloud.

 | Service             | URL                                                                  |
 | ------------------- | -------------------------------------------------------------------- |